|Degree Type:||Bachelor of Arts (B.A.)|

 Technical Information of the SCC

 The Steinbuch Centre for Computing (SCC) is responsible for the information technology of KIT.
-In order to make your start technically successful, the SCC has compiled some relevant information, e.g. on how to activate the KIT user account, how to set up the e-mail box, how to prepare the KIT card, and much more.
+To help you get started technically, the SCC has compiled some relevant information such as how to activate your KIT user account, how to set up your e-mail box, how to prepare your KIT card, and much more.

 Due to the current situation, part of the teaching, such as some lectures, will already take place online in the first semester.
 Therefore, in terms of your technical equipment, you should already be able to participate in video conferences and upload and download corresponding data volumes at the beginning of your studies.
 Irrespective of this, it is recommended that you purchase a laptop in the course of the first year of study to support flexible learning and working.

-The software used in architectural studies ranges from drawing programs (e.g. Vectorworks, Archicad, Autocad, Revit, Allplan), to 3D programs (e.g. Rhino, Sketchup, 3ds Max or Cinema 4D), to graphics, image processing and layout programs (mainly from Adobe or Serif) and thus places very different demands on the hardware of your computer.
+The software used in the study of architecture ranges from drawing programs (e.g. Vectorworks, Archicad, Autocad, Revit, Allplan), to 3D programs (e.g. Rhino, Sketchup, 3ds Max or Cinema 4D), to graphics, image editing and layout programs (mainly from Adobe or Serif) and thus places very different demands on the hardware of your computer.

-Of course, the choice of the device is your decision alone, but we would like to show you on the basis of the most important components, what should be paid attention to when buying a laptop.
-An initial guide is provided by the system requirements, which the software manufacturers usually state on their website.
+Of course, the choice of the device is your decision alone, but we would like to show you on the basis of the most important components what you should pay attention to when buying a laptop.
+The system requirements, which the software manufacturers usually state on their website, offer a first orientation guide.
 We therefore recommend the following minimum equipment:

 Processor: 64-bit Intel i5, min.
 2 GHz or comparable AMD Ryzen Mobile processors.